 November 2017, Venue Cymru, Llandudno

-Awards Dinners are a vital part of any corporate calendar, bringing people together to celebrate, and rewarding and encouraging achievement.
+Awards Dinners are a vital part of any corporate calendar, bringing people together to celebrate, reward and encourage achievement.
 Gary Doherty, Chief Executive of Betsi Cadwaladr University Health Board, explained the importance of The Health Board’s Achievement Awards, “It’s a very important night.
 Every year it is a chance for us to say thank you to some staff for doing some amazing things, to say well done, thank you and have a damn good party!”

 Over 300 people attended the event held at Venue Cymru for a night of speeches, awards, dinner and live music – including the Welsh Elvis: a member of staff at the Health Board, and the band Plural Tap, also members of the Board, followed by a disco and dancing.
 Venue Cymru was chosen, says Gary, as, “We were looking for somewhere that was central, well-connected for travel and somewhere that had opportunities if people wanted to stay overnight, with some good hotels.
 In particular, a venue with expertise in audio, visual and lighting, very important elements for tonight’s event.
 The room looked incredible, it is an amazing venue and the feedback has been fantastic.”